python4astronomers/python4astronomers/source/plotting/matplotlib.rst

 ..
 Important::

-   This point about manipulating the lines after the fact is important.
    In contrast to old-school plotting where you issue a plot command and the line is immortalized, in matplotlib the lines (and basically everything about the plot) are *dynamic objects* that can be modified after the fact.